aliufukyaman/fire_and_smoke_detection_vlm/README.md

 Why it’s suitable: BLIP effectively recognizes complex patterns like smoke or fire and relates them to natural language descriptions.
 Its robust pretraining makes it ideal for diverse environments and dynamic events like fires and smoke.
 It performs high accuracy on Fire and Smoke classification.
 2. **CLIP** (Contrastive Language-Image Pretraining)
 Overview: CLIP uses contrastive learning to associate images with textual descriptions, allowing zero-shot classification.
 Why it’s suitable: CLIP’s zero-shot learning capabilities make it flexible and effective for detecting fire or smoke with minimal labeled data.
 Its ability to generalize across different visual inputs is ideal for dynamic scenarios.
-It alsoperforms high accuracy on Fire and Smoke classification.
+It also performs high accuracy on Fire and Smoke classification.
 3. **UniT** (Unified Transformer for Vision-Language Tasks)
 Overview: UniT is a transformer-based model for a wide range of vision-language tasks, using a joint embedding space for images and text.
 Why it was not chosen: While versatile, UniT’s general-purpose design isn’t as suitable for fire and smoke detection as BLIP and CLIP, which are more optimized for task-specific learning, also accuracy with pretrained model was not sufficient.
 4. **ViLT** (Vision-and-Language Transformer)
 Overview: ViLT uses an efficient transformer architecture to process both images and text without convolutions.
 Why it was not chosen: ViLT is efficient but may lack the deep visual understanding needed for fire and smoke detection.
-BLIP multimodal learning capabilities provided better context and accuracy for this task.
+BLIP and CLIP multimodal learning capabilities provided better context and accuracy for this task.

 ## Model Evaluation and Fine-tuning